 - Emphasizes three key areas, including management, supervisors and staff

 - Written by a leader in the field with experience in regulatory, research and technical areas

-Pharmaceutical professionals in manufacturing, quality and regulatory, from technicians to senior management.
+Pharmaceutical professionals in manufacturing, quality and regulations, from technicians to senior management.
 Will be of interest to advanced graduate students and post-docs

 1. Introduction to pharmaceutical quality in the context of therapeutic outcomes

 2. Pharmaceutical quality failures in the 20th century